cypress-io/cypress-documentation/content/guides/end-to-end-testing/azure-active-directory-authentication.md

 ## Microsoft AAD Application Setup

 For this guide, we are mainly going to focus on setting up Cypress to test against an Azure Active Directory (AAD) Webapp.
-For this guide, please clone the [Microsoft Identity Javascript Tutorial](https://github.com/Azure-Samples/ms-identity-javascript-tutorial/tree/c1956b658efa331bb5df11a0038ad32d12dad3ce/1-Authentication/1-sign-in) and follow the steps to set up your application.
+Please clone the [Microsoft Identity Javascript Tutorial](https://github.com/Azure-Samples/ms-identity-javascript-tutorial/tree/c1956b658efa331bb5df11a0038ad32d12dad3ce/1-Authentication/1-sign-in) and follow the steps to set up your application.